Margaret of Valois: Early life

 Margaret of Valois was born on 14 May 1553 at the royal Château de Saint-Germain-en-Laye, the seventh child and third daughter of Henry II of France and Catherine de' Medici.
 Three of her brothers would become kings of France: Francis II, Charles IX and Henry III.
 Her sister, Elisabeth of Valois, would become the third wife of King Philip II of Spain, and her brother Francis II married Mary, Queen of Scots.

 Her childhood was spent in the French royal nursery of the Château de Saint-Germain-en-Laye with her sisters Elisabeth and Claude, under the care of Charlotte de Vienne, baronne de Courton, "a wise and virtuous lady greatly attached to the Catholic religion".
 After her sisters' weddings, Margaret grew up in the Château d'Amboise with her brothers Henry and Francis, Duke of Alençon.
 During her childhood, her brother Charles IX gave her the nickname of "Margot".

 At the French court, she studied grammar, classics, history, and Holy Scripture.
 Margaret learned to speak Italian, Spanish, Latin and Greek in addition to her native French.
 She was competent also in prose, poetry, horsemanship, and dance.
 She traveled with her family and the court in the grand tour of France (1564–1566).
 During this period Margaret had direct experience of the dangerous and complex political situation in France, and learned from her mother the art of political mediation.
+She was the only one of the children to have inherited their mother's robust health and vitality.

-In 1565, Catherine met with Philip II's chief minister Fernando Álvarez de Toledo, 3rd Duke of Alba at Bayonne in hopes of arranging a marriage between Margaret and Carlos, Prince of Asturias.
+In 1565, Catherine met with Philip II's chief minister the duke of Alba for an Interview at Bayonne in hopes of arranging a marriage between Margaret and Carlos, Prince of Asturias.
 However, Alba refused any consideration of a dynastic marriage.
 Other marriage negotiations with Sebastian of Portugal and Archduke Rudolf also did not succeed.